HackEasy/BrowserScanning/README.md

 # BrowserScanning
-Check The Security Of A Network Of Server Without Running Intrusive Testing
+Check The Security Of A Network Or Server Without Running Intrusive Testing